A Survey on Safe Multi-Modal Learning System: Controllability - Fairness

-MMLS incorporates data from various sources like image, text, and audio, presenting unique fairness challenges.
+MMLS incorporates data from various sources, presenting unique fairness challenges.
 Prior work indicates that biases in MMLS stem from individual modalities, which could then be amplified during later modality fusion process~\cite{yan2020mitigating}.
 It is crucial to identify and address the specific fairness challenges and underlying causes in MMLS to effectively mitigate discrimination.